Molecule Generation by Principal Subgraph Mining and Assembling: Analysis

-We compare the statistical characteristics of the vocabulary of JT-VAE that contains 780 substructures and the vocabulary of graph pieces with a size of 100, 300, 500, and 700.
-Figure \ref{fig:vocab} shows the proportion of substructures with different numbers of atoms in the vocabulary and their frequencies of occurrence in the ZINC250K dataset.
-The substructures in the vocabulary of JT-VAE mainly concentrate on 5 to 8 atoms with a sharp distribution.
-However, starting from substructures with 3 atoms, the frequency of occurrence is already close to zero.
-Therefore, the majority of substructures in the vocabulary of JT-VAE are actually not common substructures.
-On the contrary, the substructures in the vocabulary of graph pieces have a relatively smooth distribution over 4 to 10 atoms.
-Moreover, these substructures also have a much higher frequency of occurrence compared to those in the vocabulary of JT-VAE.
-We present samples of graph pieces in Appendix \ref{app:gpe_sample}.
+\paragraph{Principal Subgraph Statistics} We compare the distributions of the vocabulary of JT-VAE, FREED, HierVAE, and the vocabulary constructed by our principal subgraph extraction methods with a size of 100, 300, 500, and 700.
+Figure \ref{fig:vocab} shows the proportion of fragments with different numbers of atoms in the vocabulary and their frequencies of occurrence in the ZINC250K dataset.
+The fragments in the vocabulary of JT-VAE mainly contain 5 to 8 atoms with a sharp distribution.
+However, starting from fragments with 3 atoms, the frequency of occurrence is already close to zero.
+Therefore, the majority of fragments in the vocabulary of JT-VAE are actually not common fragments.
+On the contrary, the fragments in the vocabulary of principal subgraphs have a relatively smooth distribution over 4 to 10 atoms.
+Moreover, these fragments also have a much higher frequency of occurrence compared to those by JT-VAE.
+Vocabularies constructed by our method show similar advantages compared to those of HierVAE and FREED.
+We present samples of principal subgraphs in Appendix \ref{app:gpe_sample}.